 ADAvault uses a combination of Prometheus and Grafana to to collect data from node instances, and monitor the active and passive clusters that we operate.
 Delegators have complete transparency on pool operation and performance, with access to the same real time monitoring dashboard that our Ops team uses.

-Stake pool availability is at 100% (allowing for cluster switch time), nodes are running release 1.24.2 which has much lower resource demands than earlier releases at Epoch boundaries.
-Performance tuning has completed for this release with a number of improvements in place for time sync and file systems.
+Stake pool availability is at 100% (allowing for cluster switch time), nodes are on the latest release.
+Performance tuning is performed periodically for releases with a number of improvements in place for time sync and file systems (xfs from ext4).

 You will notice that the ‘Node Uptime’ and ‘Blocks Forged’ metrics will periodically reset when we move from the active to the passive cluster.
 We perform this switch when we need to patch or upgrade the nodes to a new cardano release.
 By running two completely separate clusters we can minimise downtime to seconds while the switch occurs.